hrushi59/Restaurant-data-analysis/README.md

 4)Workdone-:

-*We checked how many bills for dinner and lunch and mapped it in bar plot.
+*We checked how many bills for dinner/lunch and mapped it in bar plot.

-*By using mean function we checked tip with respect to time i.e. dinner and lunch, from this we analyzed more value during dinner.
+*By using mean function we checked tip with respect to time i.e. dinner/lunch, from this we analyzed more value during dinner.

 *By using groupby function we mapped tip value in bar plot.